saifalisew1508/TelegramAdderTool/README.md

 - dont missmatch pick it will give erros

 ## Features

 ### GitHub Free Version

-- Scrap only 10k members Can't scrap a big group more than 10K
+🚀 **Key Features:**

+- Scrap up to 10,000 members (Large groups are limited to 10K).
-- Faster speed
+- Enhanced speed for efficient scraping.
-- skip admins
+- Ability to skip admins and bots.
-- skip bot
+- Automatic spam bot detection.
-- auto check spambot
-- add by username or id
+- Add members by username or ID.
-- auto save last count
+- Automatically save the last count.
-- Better Error Handling
-- auto_make config
+- Improved error handling for smoother operation.
-- Unlimited account
+- Auto-generate configuration.
-- Account are used with sync so less wait time
+- Utilize unlimited accounts with synchronized operation to reduce wait time.
-- Cross platform
+- Cross-platform compatibility.
-- First open source add member written in pyrogram
+- The first open-source member adder written in Pyrogram.
-- I only make it stable free version will be never got new features.
+- Stable free version with no new feature additions.

 ### Premium Version

+🌟 **Additional Premium Features:**

-- All Free Version features with some premium features
+- All features of the Free Version, plus premium additions.
-- auto adding after sleep time
+- Auto-add members after specified sleep intervals.
-- scrap full group not just 10k.
-You can scrape upto 100K+
+- Scrap entire groups, not just 10,000 members.
+Capable of scraping up to 100,000+ members.
-- 40-80 times faster then free version
+- Achieve 40-80 times faster performance compared to the free version.
-- use parallel get_data
+- Utilize parallel data retrieval for increased efficiency.
-- scraps contacts and save in .CSV file
+- Scrape contacts and save them in a .CSV file.
-- Setup help contact [@PublicSource_Chat](https://t.me/PublicSource_Chat) on telegram.
+- Access setup assistance by contacting [@PublicSource_Chat](https://t.me/PublicSource_Chat) on Telegram.
-- lifetime free updates and always got new features.
+- Enjoy lifetime free updates and continuous feature enhancements.

+Choose the version that best suits your needs and enjoy the powerful capabilities of TelegramAdderTool!

 > ***For Premium version it's 50$ [US] Contact, [@PrinceXofficial](http://t.me/PrinceXofficial) on Telegram Or Help and Support [@PublicSource_Chat](https://t.me/PublicSource_Chat)***